mquandalle/meteor-bower/README.md

 # Bower for Meteor

-[Bower](http://bower.io/) is a popular repository of client-side JavaScript libraries.
-In the root of your Meteor app create the file `bower.json` and fill it out like so:
+[Bower.io](http://bower.io/) is a popular repository of client-side JavaScript libraries.
+In the root of your Meteor app, create a `bower.json` file:

 ```json
 {